 The Xiaomi M365 Scooter

-My Santa list just got really easy this year.
-All I want is this scooter.
+My Santa was really easy in 2018.
+All I wanted was the Xiaomi M365 scooter – and I got it!
 Walking to the office every morning, it’s clear how popular these things have become.
 Electric scooters are a fantastic way to cut some time off your morning walk to work or, for some, an electric scooter might mean no sitting in traffic or waiting for a bus to stop.

 You can buy this scooter from select Three stores around the country for €449.